walmartlabs/concord-website/docs/plugins/jiraUpdated.md

         customfield_10212:
                     value: "mycustomfield_10212"
 ```

+Additional parameters to use are:

+- `projectKey` - identifying key for the project
+- `summary` - summary text
+- `description` - description text
+- `issueType` -  name the issue type
+- `components` - list of components to add
+- `labels` - list of labels to add
+- `requestorUid` - identifier of the user account to be used as the requestor
+- `customFieldsTypeKv` - list of custom fields of type key->value
+- `customFieldsTypeFieldAttr` - list of custom fields of type fieldAttribute

 <a name="addComment"/>
 ### Add a comment

-The JIRA task can be used to add a comment to an existing issue:
+The JIRA task can be used to add a comment to an existing issue with the
+`addComment` action.

 ```yaml
 flows: